ornao/pp3-bullshit/README.md

 ## About

 This is a command-line version of the bluff card game Bullshit for 3 players.
-Many versions of this game exist and the classic game is best player in a group of people.
+Many versions of this game exist and the classic game is best played in a group of people.

-The classic game generally have no rules and players can discard cards to communal pile in any order with any amount of matching cards.
-To add order to game, I added a question to get rid of certain card number each turn.
+The classic game generally is played with relatively no rules and players can discard cards to communal pile in any order with any amount of matching cards.
+My game is played where the user can only discard one card at a time.

 The objective of the game is to be the first one to get rid of all your cards.